If your dog has never been tent camping before there are a few things that you could work on with him to make things go a bit more smoothly.

 Make sure your dog knows there is a screen there and is prevented from jumping through it.
 Simple.

-The other thing for your dog to learn about is the tent door.
-Of course when it is open, often the first inclination is to charge outside.
+Another thing for your dog to learn about is the tent door.
+When it’s open, often the first inclination is to charge outside.
 A little training about doors in general is essential.
 It doesn’t really take much, just enough for your dog to get used to going in and out and not bolting through open doors.

 Inside The Tent